 This adventure was also more on the low challenge level.
 The staff was very clear, and the boarding process was easy.

-Booking a Helicopter Tour in Barcelona: What You Need to Know
+Overall Thoughts on Booking a Helicopter Tour in Barcelona

 With just a quick click, you can easily book a Barcelona helicopter tour.

-I booked this experience through Adrenaline Hunter, which is a great platform to use when you’re looking for adventure activities around the world.
+I booked this experience through Manawa, which is a great platform to use when you’re looking for adventure activities around the world.
 It was easy, convenient, and hassle-free to book on their website.
+Since updating this however, Adrenaline Hunter no longer offers helicopter tours so we have since linked to our reputable providers.

 When booking your helicopter tour, I recommend double-checking the route you’ve chosen to do.
 Make sure you will see the exact sights you want to see and perhaps be on the lookout for things that might affect your tour.
 In my case, it was protests.